-Summarizing the subtotals in Excel helps us to understand the overall output and group-based output at a time that would take a lot of time if we would calculate individually.
+Summarizing the subtotals in Excel helps us to understand the overall output and group-based output at a time that would take a lot of time if we calculated individually.
 We’ll show 3 easy methods in this article to summarize subtotals in Excel with sharp steps and clear illustrations.

 What Is Subtotal in Excel?

 The subtotal in Excel helps to create different groups according to the dataset.
-It then allows applying many functions like SUM, COUNT, AVERAGE, MIN, MAX, and other parts to summarize an output.
 Also, it has the feature to hide or show the summary of any subgroup.

 To explore the methods we’ll use the following dataset that contains some salespersons sales in different regions.

 1. Applying Subtotal Command to Summarize Data

 First, we’ll use the Subtotal command of Excel to summarize the data that you will get in the Outline section of the Data ribbon.

 How to Apply Subtotal Command

 In this section, we are going to see the way to apply the Subtotal command.
 Let’s proceed to the procedure.

 - Before applying the Subtotal command we’ll have to sort the column properly for which you want to find subtotal otherwise you won’t get the output accurately.
 We’ll find it in the Salesperson column.
 Select the data range from the column and click as follows: Home > Editing > Sort & Filter > Sort A to Z.